Yazdegerd II: Religious policy

-The policies of Yazdegerd II have been a matter of discussion; Arabic and Persian sources emphasize his personal piety and hostility towards the aristocracy, while Armenian and Syriac sources describe him as a religious fanatic.
-The latter aspect is often stressed in modern historiography.
-The unsteadiness of the empire was ever-increasing under Yazdegerd II, who had an uneasy relationship with the aristocracy and was facing a great challenge by the Kidarite in the east.
+The policies of Yazdegerd II have been a matter of discussion.
+While the Armenian and Syriac portray him as a religious fanatic, Arabic and Persian portray him as a pious king who clashed with the aristocracy.
+A large portion of modern historiography has incorporated the former.
+The unsteadiness of the empire was ever-increasing under Yazdegerd II, who had an uneasy relationship with the aristocracy and was facing a great challenge by the Kidaritess in the east.
 At the beginning of Yazdegerd II's reign, he suffered several defeats at the hands of the Kidarites, for which he put the blame on the Christians, due to much of his cavalry consisting of Iberians and Armenians.
-Persecutions of Christians first started in 446 with the Christian nobles of Karkh in Mesopotamia.
-He later shifted his focus towards the Christian aristocracy of Iberia and Armenia.
-Yazdegerd II's persecutions of non-Zoroastrians generally seem to have been limited, with the aristocracy being the primary target.
+Persecutions of Christians first started in 446 with the Christian nobles of Karkh in Mesopotamia, and later the Christian aristocracy of Iberia and Armenia.
+He seems to have mainly targeted the non-Zoroastrian aristocracy.

 Yazdegerd II had originally continued his father's policies of appeasing the magnates.
 However, after some time, he turned away from them and started a policy of his own.
-When the magnates told him that his new policies had offended the people, he disagreed, saying that: "it is not correct for you to presume that the ways in which my father behaved towards you, maintaining you close to him, and bestowing upon you all that bounty, are incumbent upon all the kings that come after him ... each age has its own customs."
+When the magnates told him that his new policies had offended the people, he disagreed, saying that: "it is not correct for you to presume that the ways in which my father behaved towards you, maintaining you close to him, and bestowing upon you all that bounty, are incumbent upon all the kings that come after him ... each age has its own customs".
 Yazdegerd II, however, was still fully aware of the longstanding conflict between the crown and the nobility and priesthood, which had culminated in the murder of several Sasanian monarchs.